Neston: History

-A market charter was granted to Neston in 1728, allowing the right to hold weekly markets and annual fairs.
+Neston was granted a market charter in 1728, permitting the town to hold weekly markets and annual fairs.

-Port

-Neston was a major port before the River Dee silted up.
-The port was then shifted further downstream to the nearby village of Parkgate, although by early nineteenth century, most traffic had ultimately transferred to Liverpool.
+The town was a major port before the river Dee silted up, resulting in the relocation of the port further downstream to the nearby village of Parkgate.
+By the early 19th century, however, most traffic had transferred to Liverpool.

-Mining

-Neston is also a former mining village with a small extension of the Flintshire Coalfield occurring on its southern edge.
-There were two periods during which coal seams within these coal measures rocks were mined.

-Between 1759 and 1855 Ness Colliery worked using shafts largely clustered around the Harp Inn in today's Little Neston.
-It was opened by John Stanley Massey, a member of the leading Stanley family of Hooton, in partnership with four others.
-Because of the local geology most working was carried out under the Dee Estuary.
-The mine was remarkable in using canals deep underground for boats to haul coal.
-It was also remarkable for blatant acts of sabotage committed by the Stanleys against a rival, neighbouring mine established in about 1820 by the Cottingham family; their mine went out of business in the 1840s.
-Due to exhaustion of many of the coal seams, and difficulty in transporting coal, Ness Colliery was closed in 1855.
+Neston also has a mining history, due to a small extension of the Flintshire Coalfield occurring at its southern edge.
+There were two periods during which these coal measures were mined.
+The first between 1759 and 1855 by Ness Colliery, using shafts largely clustered around the Harp Inn pub, in modern-day Little Neston.
+The mine was opened by John Stanley Massey, a member of the prominent Stanley family of Hooton, in partnership with four others.
+Due to the local geology, most work was carried out below the Dee Estuary, involving the use of underground canals for boats to haul coal.
+Acts of sabotage committed by the Stanley family towards a rival neighbouring mine, established c.1820 by the Cottingham family, caused it to go out of business by the 1840s.
+After exhausting many of the coal seams and finding difficulty in transporting coal, Ness Colliery was closed in 1855.

-The later period of mining started in 1875 with the establishment of Neston Colliery (later becoming Wirral Colliery).
-By this time the Chester and Birkenhead Railway had come to nearby Parkgate; a branch line to the colliery enabled coal to be shifted in bulk.
+The later period of mining started in 1875 with the establishment of Neston Colliery (later Wirral Colliery).
+By this time, the Chester and Birkenhead Railway had come to Parkgate; a branch line to the colliery enabled coal to be shifted in bulk.
 The mine worked seams further north than those worked by Ness Colliery.
-Wirral colliery was taken over by the British government during the First World War.
-The pit subsequently returned to private ownership after the war, but increasing competition from larger mines brought about its closure in 1927 with a loss of 180 jobs.
+Wirral colliery was taken over by the British government during the First World War, subsequently returning to private ownership after the war; it was closed in 1927, due to increasing competition from larger mines, resulting in the a loss of 180 jobs.